Emergency Lighting Fixtures – What you need to know in 5 minutes

 Emergency Lighting Fixtures what you need to know in 5 minutes

 If this is your first time hearing about this abbreviation (maintained or non-maintained), don’t worry.
-In this article, I will let you know the reason for this name and how you can differentiate easily between both of them.
+In this article, I will let you know the reason for this name and how you can differentiate easily between the two.

 Firstly, let me give you a brief about the lighting system in projects.

-The lighting system in projects is responsible for providing the required lux & illumination in the different spaces, and the designer is the one who recommends the quantity and type of lighting fixture based on the calculations.
+The lighting system in projects is responsible for providing the required lux & illumination across the different spaces, and the designer recommends the quantity and type of lighting fixtures based on calculations.

-One of the common types of lighting fixture which must be available in the projects is the emergency lighting fixture.
+One of the common types of lighting fixtures that must be available in the projects is the emergency lighting fixture.

 What is the importance of emergency lighting fixtures?

-Emergency lighting fixtures are essential to exist in any building to save lives if any fire happens to the building.
-During a fire, the permanent power supply will be cut off to avoid any increase in the fire.
+Emergency lighting fixtures are essential in any building to save lives in the event of a fire.
+During a fire, the permanent power supply will be cut off to prevent the fire from spreading.

-That means any load that connects to the permanent power source will not work anymore during the fire, and this is until the maintenance team will switch on the power again after the incident is overcome.
+That means any load connected to the permanent power source will not work during the fire, and this will remain until the maintenance team switches on the power again after the incident is resolved.

-So, if your lighting system in the building connects only to the building’s normal power supply, all the building’s spaces will be dark during the fire.
+So, if your building’s lighting system connects only to the building’s normal power supply, all the building’s spaces will be dark during a fire.

-So, the non-operation of the lighting system during the fire can cause a lot of danger to any person who exists in the building during the fire, as there’s so no safe escape route for him because he can’t run away in the darkness.
+So, the non-operation of the lighting system during the fire can pose a significant danger to anyone in the building, as there’s no safe escape route in the darkness.

-At the same time, the concept of operation of the emergency lighting fixtures depends on a battery, so when the power is off from its source (electrical distribution panel), the battery will energize the lamp to operate.
+At the same time, the emergency lighting fixtures operate on a battery, so when power is lost from its source (the electrical distribution panel), the battery will energize the lamp.

 That’s why the availability of the emergency lighting system in projects is vital to save lives and provide a safe and illuminated escape route during a fire to allow them to run away from the fire’s location.